adieyal/sd-dynamic-prompts/README.md

 ## WILDCARD_DIR
 The script looks for wildcard files in WILDCARD_DIR.
 This is defined in the main webui config.json under wildcard_dir.
 If wildcard_dir is missing, then wildcard files should be placed in scripts/wildcards/

+## Contributing
+If you're interested in contributing to the development of this extension, here are some features I would like to implement:

+1. **Saved templates** - [publicprompts.art](https://publicprompts.art/) produces great prompt templates. e.g.

+> Funky pop Yoda figurine, made of plastic, product studio shot, on a white background, diffused lighting, centered

+You can swap out Yoda for anything to create a great character.
+If I create/discover a great prompt that can be turned into a template, it would be great to have a place to save it.
+The extension could provide some initial templates.
+Users could then create and save their own.

+2. **Tag-based modifers**.
+Creating a strict taxonomy of concepts for modifiers is always going to be flawed.
+Some modifiers fit in multiple categories.
+It would be better to introduce tags to make it easy to place modifiers in multiple places at once.

+3. **Improved modifier management**.
+The modifier library is a little clunky at the moment.
+You can find a nested hierarchy of all wildcard files, but it isn't possible to see what's in them or even edit them from within the interface.
+It might be best to implement this in a separate tab.

+4. **Improve the modifier library**.
+I'm currently creating the library from multiple sources but building taxonomies is hard, especially if you're not a domain expert.
+The photography section is a good example, there are wildcard files for lighting, filetypes, camera models, perspective, photo websites, etc. Someone with a better understanding of photography might have a better way to divide this.
+The artists section in particular needs some TLC.

+5. **Option tweaking**.
+There have been a few requests for option tweaking like XY Plot.
+I'm not sure that that is in scope for this extension, but it would be nice to see if we could find a solution that leverage's XY Plot.

+6. **Improved UI**.
+The current UI works, but a few javascript tweaks could improve the user experience tremendously.

+Let me know if there is anything you would be interested in looking into.